TonnyG95/Rock-Paper-Scissors/README.md

 ### Icons and Colours

-Icons used for Rock.
-Paper and scissors are from [Iconfinder](https://www.iconfinder.com/) and the colours for this project is #090915 and #FFFFFF since those 2 colours are perfect contrast and my goal was to have a nice and appealing design.
+Icons used for Rock, Paper and scissors are from [Iconfinder](https://www.iconfinder.com/) and the colours for this project is #090915 and #FFFFFF since those 2 colours are perfect contrast and my goal was to have a nice and appealing design.

 ![Screenshot_1](https://user-images.githubusercontent.com/47572512/156226740-cd86be8f-f3c0-4a5b-b428-02f856f07de9.png)